dnaq/plover-flake/README.md

 used for building plover.
 This makes it hard to support plugins like plover2cat which require qtMultimedia, which is not enabled by default for pyqt5 in nixpkgs.
 If anyone figures out a good way to solve this, please let me know.

+## Note

+This flake will be renamed to github.com/dnaq/plover-flake in the near future